dtraskas/CarND-Lane-Detection/README.md

 ![alt text][image2]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+####3.
+Thresholds

+The color and gradient thresholds were applied on the test images to generate a binary image.
+For the color threshold the saturation channel is first separated from the RGB image and subsequently thresholded using a tuple of values.
+For the gradient threshold the image is converted to grayscale, the x gradient is then calculated using the cv2.Sobel(), the absolute values are subsequently scaled and thresholds applied using a tuple of values.
+Once the two thresholds are calculated they are combined as can be seen here:

+`combined[(s_binary == 1) | (grad_binary == 1)] = 1`

+The function that combines the two thresholds can be found in the `transformer.py` and it's `color_grad_threshold()`.

+Below you can see an example of thresholds applied using one of the test images provided:

 ![alt text][image3]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?